rwhetten/DeepSeqAnalysis/docs/source/awk-sed-bash.rst

 1.	`Bash and awk exercises <https://drive.google.com/open?id=1C0xepbOtdDy2d3yN-VmNUyQ71903XBCY>`_.
 Writing and executing loops is a key skill to learn in programming, because this makes completion of repetitive tasks much easier.
 The bash shell also provides a wide variety of tools to manage system functions, maintain software, and track system resources.
 Awk allows use of both conditional statements and loops to process and manipulate text files, and can carry out many text-processing activities commonly done using spreadsheet programs in a Windows environment.

-|
+\

 2.	`Exercises <https://drive.google.com/open?id=1yxRhkbvPuzVe6Nx_DURLK-Dxr-UZPuhN>`_ using find, sed, bioawk, and bash to find and modify files.

-|
+\

 3. Handy tips for `bash <https://drive.google.com/open?id=14fm1hndRXcoXtuSQPD94bZrkP9HSXVKJ>`_, `awk <https://drive.google.com/open?id=1erhO5seRwopHXMDNPDbbQvehknuioMOo>`_ and `sed <https://drive.google.com/open?id=1onizOqB0JaUHZyhXEezmGUg0M3L6neDa>`_ - these are examples I have saved from my own applications of these tools.
 You may find some of these tips useful, but these lists are by no means complete, so feel free to add additional information and keep your own list of the most useful tricks for each of these tools.

-|
+\

 4. An online resource called `Linux Command Line Exercises for NGS Data Processing <http://userweb.eng.gla.ac.uk/umer.ijaz/bioinformatics/linux.html>`_ is mostly about awk.

-|
+\

 5. One feature of the bash shell mentioned in the list of handy bash shell tricks is `parameter expansion <http://mywiki.wooledge.org/BashGuide/Parameters#Parameter_Expansion>`_, which offers a range of tools for modifying the values of variables.
 One example of the utility of these tools is processing a set of FASTQ sequence files - suppose there are samples named S001 to S150, so the sequencing center splits the reads into 150 files named S001.fq.gz to S150.fq.gz.
 If all these files are saved in a directory, a bash loop can be used to align them to a reference genome, but simply using the input filename as the base for the output alignment file will result in files named S001.fq.gz.bam to S150.fq.gz.bam, in which the "fq.gz" no longer serves a meaningful role.
 For a variable called $file, parameter expansions such as ${file%%.*} can be used to retrieve specific parts of the string of filenames and extensions.
-The ${file#} and ${file##} constructs remove matched patterns from the left end of the string stored in the $file variable, while the ${file%} and ${file%%} contructs remove matched patterns from the right end of the stored string. `Examples <http://wiki.bash-hackers.org/syntax/pe>`_ make this somewhat more clear, but the best way to see how it works is to practice (for example on the files saved in the /ExerciseData/AtRNAseq directory on google drive).
+The ${file#} and ${file##} constructs remove matched patterns from the left end of the string stored in the $file variable, while the ${file%} and ${file%%} contructs remove matched patterns from the right end of the stored string. `Examples <http://wiki.bash-hackers.org/syntax/pe>`_ make this somewhat more clear, but the best way to see how it works is to practice (for example on the files saved in the `AtRNAseq <https://drive.google.com/open?id=1_-cX7Scvp_e8zlN4glcD3-i2eJg5Tv71>`_ archive).

-|
+\

 6. Another useful tool in bash is `process substitution <http://tldp.org/LDP/abs/html/process-sub.html>`_, the ability to nest commands inside other commands to combine outputs from different files and commands into a single process.
 For example, to compare column 2 from one multi-column tabular file to column 3 from a different tabular file and report differences between them: